-Part D drugs-Drugs that can be covered under Part D. We may or may not offer all Part D drugs.
+Part D drugs-Drugs hat can be covered under Part D. We may or may not offer all Part D drugs.
 Certain categories of drugs have been excluded from Part D coverage by Congress.
 Certain categories of Part D drugs must be covered by every plan.
-MassHealth (Medicaid) may cover drugs in addition to those in Part D under SCO.